 Monitoring transects were established in the Spring of 1999 for the Greencomb Spider-orchid.
 Data was collected on species' abundance and distribution, flowering, rates of pollination and fruit production.
 Additional information on habitat preferences and identified threats was also collected (Todd 2000).

-Both Victoria and SA are thought to have thousands of plants (DSE 2004; Todd 2000) with the species being locally abundant in suitable habitat in western Victoria and eastern SA (Todd 2000).
+Both Victoria and SA are thought to have thousands of plants (Todd 2000, 2004) with the species being locally abundant in suitable habitat in western Victoria and eastern SA (Todd 2000).
 The largest known population, containing many hundreds of plants, is in the Kiata Flora Reserve where a monitoring site approximately 100 m x 20 m was set up in 1999.
 Approximately 150 flowering plants were counted and tagged (Jeanes 2001 pers. comm.).

 Approximately 5–10 Greencomb Spider-orchid sites are known to contain plants occurring on a reserve area.
-However, it is unknown how many sites and plants occur in areas that are not reserved for conservation (DSE 2004; Todd 2000).
+However, it is unknown how many sites and plants occur in areas that are not reserved for conservation (Todd 2000, 2004).

 The following is a table of key populations for the conservation of Greencomb Spider-orchid (Todd 2000).